 Learn how to easily invest in Amcil shares.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Amcil Limited is an asset management business based in Australia.
-Amcil shares (AMH) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.965 – a decrease of 1.03% over the previous week.
+Amcil shares (AMH) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Amcil has a trailing 12-month revenue of around $8.7 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Amcil

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.